Aagaarrd/socialgraphs/index.md

 - 225 transcripts (season 1-7)

 # Network analysis
-We have an idea of which characters are the most important to the show.
+We want to verify that the characters we believe are the most important actually are from an analytical point of view.
 From the table below, we see to no surprise that Finn and Jake are the main players given their large out-degree and relatively low in-degree.
-This is a metric of how many episode in which they've had a, if not the most, prominent role.
+This is a metric of how many episode in which they've had a prominent role.
 <table border="0" class="dataframe">  <thead>    <tr style="text-align: center;">      <th></th>
 	<th>Out-degree</th>      <th>In-degree</th>      <th>Total degree</th>    </tr>  </thead>  <tbody>    <tr>
 <th>1</th>      <td>Finn: 832</td>      <td>BMO: 186</td>      <td>Jake: 978</td>    </tr>    <tr>